LudwikJaniuk/blog/_posts/2024-09-14-kepner-tregoe-decision-making.md

 # Tips and tricks

 This looks like a linear process but it's not.
-I find myself jumping back and forth between the steps, because each one possibly triggers new thougths and understanding of the previous ones.
+I find myself jumping back and forth between the steps, because each one possibly triggers new thoughts and understanding of the previous ones.
 I don't fight that.
 I go back, add my additional understanding in the form of a new Objective, a change in priorities, or changing a must-have Critierion to a good-to-have Objective.